RNA Library

-We combined different in silico approaches to design optimum compound library focused to target RNA.
-The library has been plated for most convenient and quick access.
-Using our RNA targeted library you receive multiple benefits, allowing you to save on time and costs in hit expansion and optimization:
+The library has been plated for the most convenient and quick access.
+Using our RNA library you receive multiple benefits, allowing you to save on time and costs in hit exploration and optimization:

-- Analogs and hit samples resupply from dry stock of over 4M compounds.
+- Hit confirmation support: Analogs search and hit samples resupply from dry stock with strict QC

 - Medicinal chemistry support enhanced with on-site broad ADME/T panel